On the spectrum of the periodic focusing Zakharov-Shabat operator: General properties of the spectrum

 Next we discuss the asymptotic distribution of bands as $z\to\infty$.
 For this purpose, following \cite{mclaughlinoverman}, we introduce the concept of ``spine'', defined as a spectral band that intersects the real axis transversally and does not intersect any other band.
-Recall that any intersection point $z=z_o$ between two or more bands is a saddle point of the discriminant, that is, a point such that $\D'(z_o)=0$. \begin{theorem} For any $q \in L^{\infty}(\Real)$ there exists some $N=N(q)\in\N$, such that all but finitely many bands of the Lax spectrum are spines located outside $R_{N,q}$.
+Recall that any intersection point between two or more bands is a saddle point (or critical point) of the discriminant, that is, a point $z_n^{\rm c}\in\C$ such that $\D'(z_n^{\rm c})=0$. \begin{theorem} For any $q \in L^{\infty}(\Real)$ and each fixed $\ep>0$ there exists some $N=N(q;\ep)\in\N$, such that all but finitely many bands of the Lax spectrum are spines located outside $R_{N}$.
 Moreover: i) for each of these spines there exists $n\in\Z$ such that the intersection point between the spine and the real axis is $o(1)$-close to the point~${n \pi\ep}/L$ as $n\to \pm\infty$; ii) only one spine can be $o(1)$-close to ${n \pi\ep}/L$ as $n\to \pm\infty$.
-Further, if $q \in H^1([0,L])$, the intersection point is $o(1/z)$-close. \end{theorem} As a consequence of Theorem \ref{theo-spines}, we have that the potential $q \in L^{\infty}(\Real)$ is a finite-band potential if and only if the spectrum contains no spines outside the rectangle $R_{N,q}$.
-An illustration of the results of of Theorem~\ref{theo-spines} is given in Fig.~\ref{f:1}.
+Further, if $q' \in L^1([0,L])$, the intersection point is $O(1/z)$-close. \end{theorem} Related asymptotic results were given in \cite{djakovmityagin,gesztesyweikard_acta1998,mclaughlinoverman}.
+As a consequence of Theorem~\ref{theo-spines}, we have that the potential $q \in L^{\infty}(\Real)$ is a finite-band potential if and only if $\exists N\in\N$ such that $\Sigma_{\rm Lax}$ contains no spines outside $R_N$.
+An illustration of Theorem~\ref{theo-spines} is given in Fig.~\ref{f:1}.